-As part of the ongoing capital improvement program (CIP), the LOSSAN Agency continues to both pursue and administer various funding programs available for the improvement of the facilities throughout the LOSSAN rail corridor.
+As part of the ongoing CIP, the LOSSAN Agency continues to both pursue and administer various funding programs available for the improvement of the facilities throughout the LOSSAN rail corridor.
 Below are the programs currently being utilized as part of this effort.

-State Rail Assistance Program: SB 1 includes approximately \$440 million directed specifically to commuter and intercity rail services through the State Rail Assistance (SRA) program.
+SRA Program: SB 1 includes approximately \$440 million directed specifically to commuter and intercity rail services through the SRA program.
 The SRA is intended to fund both operational and capital improvements through a combination of formula and competitive distribution.
 The SRA was created to provide intercity rail agencies with a dependable source of supplemental revenue that is flexible and can be used to fund a variety of rail service improvements.
 The SRA program formula distribution process begins with state FY 2017-18, and the LOSSAN Agency has been allocated the first two years of available SRA funds (\$8.3 million) to projects identified in the LOSSAN Agency CIP.
 Future year allocation estimates will be updated annually and will fluctuate somewhat with the current price of diesel fuel.